1. Home

 • Accidents under the influence: Any accidents that happen while you're under the influence of alcohol or drugs won't be covered.

-• Carelessness: Losing items due to carelessness, like leaving your backpack unattended, generally isn't covered.
+• Carelessness: Losing items due to carelessness, like leaving your backpack unattended, means you won't be able to claim for replacement items.

-• FCDO-advised destinations: Travelling to places the Foreign, Commonwealth and Development Office (FCDO) advises against won't be covered.
+• Travel against FCDO advice: If the Foreign, Commonwealth and Development Office (FCDO) advises against travelling somewhere and you go anyway, travel insurance won't cover you.

-If you're finding it hard to get the right cover, you can use the Money and Pensions Service (MaPS) Medical Travel Insurance Directory.
-This directory is designed to help those with serious medical conditions find specialist insurers who can offer suitable cover.
-Even if other providers have added higher premiums or excluded certain conditions.
-You can also call them for free, impartial advice on 0800 138 7777.
+If you're struggling to find appropriate cover, the Money and Pensions Service (MaPS) has a medical travel insurance directory.
+This is designed to help find travel insurance for customers with medical conditions.
+You can also call MaPS for financial advice on 0800 138 7777.

 How do I get the best travel insurance for trekking or hiking?

 • Compare quotes and shop around: Don't settle for the first policy you find.
-Comparing quotes from different providers can help you find the best deal with the right cover.
+Comparing policies from different providers can help you find the best deal with the right cover.

-• Read policy details: Always read the fine print.
-Make sure the policy covers the specific activities you'll be doing, including trekking at the altitudes you plan to reach.
+• Read the policy details: Always read the fine print.
+Make sure your policy covers the activities you'll be doing, including trekking at the altitudes you plan to reach.

 What our travel insurance expert says